 Focusing on a single task allows you to sink into the task – completing it quickly and more efficiently.
 The buzzword around this is ‘deep work’ as opposed to ‘shallow work’.

 As an experiment in a previous job, I had a colleague who worked on our weekly newsletter in amidst checking emails, social media and other projects.
 I suggested he switch off his email and social and see how long it took to create the newsletter.
 The job went from taking three hours to one.
 Singletasking conquers again!

 And while it’s easy to say that we should all switch off our emails and ignore our colleagues, it’s harder in real life.
 However, you can simply talk to your colleagues to explain where you’re at.
-Tell your colleagues that you need to focus on a specific task and can’t be interrupted from 10-12pm.
+Tell your colleagues that you need to focus on a specific task and can’t be interrupted from 10am – 12pm and put on some bulky headphones to make it clear you aren’t available.
 Or book a meeting room and work there for two hours.
 Or turn on an out-of-office on your email and say you’re focussing on a project for a few hours.

 Carving out time for you to do deep work doesn’t need to be rude, especially if you set expectations with your colleagues before you tuck in.
 Even better – perhaps your company could get involved with a rule of no meetings before 12pm, or having a no meeting day.

 PROTIP: Batched Inbox is a Gmail extension which prevents emails from entering your inbox unless it’s at specific times like 8am, 12pm and 3pm.
 You can also try Boomerang, where you can set specific emails to return in a few hours.

 Your day-to-day tasks

 Once you’ve fought your fires, and done your strategic thinking – the rest of the day is your day-to-day tasks.